 Collection date: Jun 1911

-Robert J Buckley of Abbots Bromley: Sharp had already visited the village of Abbots Bromley to collect the celebrated Horn Dance on 12 Sept 1910.
+Robert John Buckley of Abbots Bromley, Staffordshire (1847-1938): Sharp had already visited the village of Abbots Bromley to collect the celebrated Horn Dance on 12 Sept 1910.
 His tune from field notebook tunes 1910/3 is reproduced as FT2531a but then Robert Buckley sent another ('quick') tune for the dance to Sharp in June 1911 (FT2531b).
 This was the tune that Sharp eventually published in 'Sword Dances of Northern England (Songs and Dance Airs) Book 2' (1912) to accompany the dance.

 Buckley sent a second tune called 'Flaxley Green' (FT2611) in July 1911, which Sharp was also able to use in the same Book 2 as a substitute tune for some rapper dances.
 As a child Robert had picked up these tunes from a fiddler when he was young.
 That fiddler was Henry Robinson (see separate profile).

 Sharp's notes on the Abbots Bromley dance figures are in Field Notebook Words 1910/3 pp40ff and he wrote them up as Folk Dance Notes 1/237-243.